“And do as adversaries do in law, Strive mightily, but eat and drink as friends.”

 — The Taming of the Shrew (Act I, scene ii)

 The Shakespeare Theatre Company’s Bard Association offers lawyers and other individuals with legal ties the opportunity to experience classical theatre at its finest while building both personal and professional relationships.
-This unique advocacy group provides a valuable connection between the legal community and the arts.
+This unique affinity group provides a valuable connection between the legal community and the arts.

-Members of the Bard Association enjoy exclusive benefits such as advance ticket purchase for the Mock Trial and Shakespeare and the Law events, behind-the-scenes access to the theatre and the chance to create a greater awareness of the importance of the arts in the community and the legal field.
+Donors who designate their giving to the Bard Association enjoy exclusive benefits such as advance ticket purchase for the Mock Trial and Shakespeare and the Law events, behind-the-scenes access to the theatre and the chance to create a greater awareness of the importance of the arts in the community and the legal field.

 To learn more, contact SupportSTC@ShakespeareTheatre.org

 Thank you to our current Bard Association Management Committee, the Steering Committee of the Bard Association:

 - Abbe D. Lowell, Chair – Winston & Strawn, LLP

 - Sanford K. Ain, Esq. – Ain & Bank, P.C.